Menu

 Canadian buildings.

 Welcome to The Ultimate Guide to Canadian Credit Scores, the most comprehensive guide to Canadian credit scores on the web!
-Credit scores in Canada can be confusing and it’s hard to find reliable information to help you understand your credit score.
-It's our hope that the information in this guide can help make credit scores more accessible and will help you either improve your credit score or take advantage of your good credit score.
+Credit scores in Canada can be confusing, and it’s sometimes hard to find reliable information to help you understand your credit score.
+It's our hope that the information in this guide can help make credit scores more accessible and will help you either improve your low credit score or take advantage of your good credit score.

-Knowing what a credit score is, the best practices to using credit, and how to reach and maintain a good number is important.
+Knowing what a credit score is, the best practices to using credit and how to reach and maintain a good number is important.
 This guide will help answer all of your questions surrounding financial success and the credit score.
 Let’s get started!

 Want to get personalized credit coaching?